Democratic National Convention

 Transportation is provided between the delegation hotel and the convention venues.
 Due to security concerns, this is usually the only way to get to convention activities.
 Delegates should allow extra time to travel from place to place, as they may need to wait for transportation.

 How much does this cost?
 Who covers expenses?

 Attending the convention is costly, and delegates need to cover their own expenses for travel, hotel (five-night minimum), and meals.
 Delegates can expect to pay $2500-4000.
 A small number of grants may be offered by the DFL Party, but those are usually only a few hundred dollars and a delegate must demonstrate financial need to qualify.
 Delegates have also raised funds with the help of their local party units, friends and family, or even by starting a GoFundMe campaign.
 Delegates are encouraged to reduce expenses by sharing a room with other delegates and carpooling to Chicago.

 What should I expect to do at the convention?

-Delegates can choose from a wide variety of options each day what to do before the convention session convenes in the late afternoon (around 5:00p.m.).
+Delegates can choose from a wide variety of meetings and special activities each day, before the convention session convenes in the late afternoon (around 5:00 p.m.).
 There are also various parties and receptions held after the convention recesses – some may require tickets or invitations.
-However, delegates are required to get up early each morning for a delegation breakfast meeting where they must pick up their convention credentials.
-Delegates are expected to be in their seats at Fiserv Forum when the convention calls to order each day.
+However, delegates are required to get up early each morning for a delegation breakfast meeting at the hotel where they must pick up their convention credential for that day.
+Delegates are expected to be in their seats at United Center when the convention calls to order.
 Convention sessions can run late – often till midnight or after, so be prepared for long days.
 The National Convention can be very enjoyable, but it can be exhausting, as well!